SoumTagh/1A_lab2/README.md

 ### Theming
 I created a .streamlit/config.toml file to customize the app's theme, setting the primary color, background, text color, and font.
 This file sits next to test_app.py and is automatically picked up by Streamlit on startup.

-## Competitor Analysis App

-I built a multi-page Streamlit app for competitor analysis of mobile apps on the Google Play Store.